California Gold Rush

 Levi and Mary Hite Sanford

 Quarter plate daguerreotype

 Gold fever caused Levi Sanford to abandon his livelihood as a daguerreotypist and head to California via the Isthmus of Panama.
 He settled in Grass Valley in 1853.
 Mary Hite Sanford crossed the plains to California in 1853.

 Signed by Jacob P. Leese and Affon and witnessed by A. Shue, C. H. Brinley, and Henry Anthon, Jr., acting Vice Consul United States of America, Victoria, Hong Kong

 July 28, 1849

 With the gold discovery, laborers of all kinds deserted their jobs and headed for the diggings.
 Jacob P. Leese, a prominent pioneer living in Monterey, needed a cook, and because of the scarcity of labor in California, entered into an agreement to bring over a cook all the way from Hong Kong.
 Affon, the cook, agreed to work for Leese for three years.
-As compensation for his services, Affon received a wage of $15.00 per month, and lodging, provisions, and food.
+As compensation for his services, Affon received a wage of $15.00 per month, in addition to lodging, provisions, and food.

 Gum Shan Meets El Dorado